annelieshofstede/webstede/content/index.md

 Inspired by [Nicole van der Hoeven](https://nicolevanderhoeven.com/), I've decided to publish my notes online, embracing the concept of "learning in public."
 As a dedicated user of Obsidian, I was immediately sold on the idea when Nicole released a very clear video explaining how Quartz can serve as a bridge between markup notes and GitHub.
 Many thanks to Jacky Zhao for making Quartz!

-You can find the documentation for Quartz here: [https://quartz.jzhao.xyz/build](https://quartz.jzhao.xyz/build)
+You can find the documentation for Quartz here: [Welcome to Quartz 4](https://quartz.jzhao.xyz/)

 Nicole's explanatory video here:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6s6DT1yN4dw?si=v9tMCpEuXDseMkHD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>